KdotJPG/NoisePosti.ng/_posts/2024-1-20-Evaluating-Multiple-Noise-Seeds-At-Once.md

 {% include figure.html url="/assets/images/multi-seedable-noise/cellular-tubular-mesh-raycast.png" max_height="384" caption="" caption="Smooth intersection between two channels of `F1²/F2²` cellular noise." %}

-Cellular noise, also labeled *Worley* or *Voronoi* noise, has a distinct evaluation procedure.
+Cellular noise, also known as *Worley* or *Voronoi* noise, has a distinct evaluation procedure.
 Instead of mixing gradient ramps, it generates its geometric appearance by tracking the distances of pseudorandomly-distributed points -- typically displaced grid vertices.
 The smallest values corresponding to the closest points' distances are then passed through any final calculations, and a result is returned.
 In spite of its differences, however, its core implementation pattern still aligns with the three-step mold.

 Among the various conceptualizations of cellular noise, we will focus on a specific variant: one involving a cube grid for simplicity, a full displacement range for quality, skip conditions for efficiency, and a group-sorted iteration order to faciliate the skip conditions.
 In this implementation, there is no grid skew step -- only an optional rotation, and one point is chosen within each cube as an *offset* from its originating vertex.
-Evaluation entails checking every base cell that could contain a point that would impact the final result, until it is certain that the closest point is found.
+Evaluation entails checking every base cell that could contain a relevant point until it is certain that the closest is found.
 We will also use a simple `F1²` return result, which corresponds to the unprocessed squared Euclidean distance to the closest point.

 Note the behavior of the skip conditions in the following implementations.
 In the multi-seeded embodiment, it must consider an aggregate bound across the entire channel set.